draeder/simple-p2p-social-network/README.md

 ## Current Limitations
 - Post & comment history is not sent to new joiners, yet
-- Many familiar social network features are not yet available
+- Many familiar social network features are not yet available (hashtags, likes, post sharing, searchs, followers, etc).
+WebTorrent's DHT may hold a solution to some of these things
 - Code security has not been evaluated
+- Connections on Chrome for Android do not work, but other browser on Android seem to work okay

 ## Usage
 ### Online Demo